AriFordsham/GHCWiki/records/overloaded-record-fields/overloaded-labels.md

 *Lennart*: I don't like the type of `fromLabel`.
 I'd much rather it had type `fromLabel :: Proxy# x -> a`, because then it can be used without the explicit type application extension.

+*Adam*: I tend to agree, and I've brought this up on [ Phab:D1331](https://phabricator.haskell.org/D1331).

 ### Syntax